nutritrace Svelte Themes

 Trace Every Bite — A self-hosted personal nutrition tracker built for privacy and full data ownership.

-NutriTrace runs entirely in a single Docker container on your own hardware.
+NutriTrace runs as a single Docker container on your own hardware, with a PWA for the browser and a native Android app for your phone.
 No accounts on external services, no data leaving your network, no subscriptions.

 Principles